 Plan Ahead for the Day of Your Surgery

 Leading up to your surgery, take care of the tasks you won’t be able to complete while you are in the early days of recovery.
 Run your errands to buy groceries, refill prescriptions, and take care of whatever else you must do in a typical week.
 Do the dishes and the laundry, tidy up the house, and perform your basic weekly household chores in the days before your surgery.
 You won’t want to do these things while you are recovering and you certainly don’t want to run out of clean spoons or pajamas.
-Plan ahead for your rest and relaxation by taking care of these basic necessities in advance.
+Plan ahead for your first 14 days of rest and relaxation by taking care of these basic necessities in advance.
+It’s important to avoid activities that increase blood flow to your eyes and also avoid lifting heavy objects or other strenuous activities for at least 2 weeks after surgery.

-The night before your surgery, make sure to get a good night’s sleep.
+The night before your surgery, make sure to get plenty of restful sleep.
 When you wake up in the morning, take a nice, hot shower and relax your nerves.
 It is important to be calm and ready for your surgery.
 If you have long hair, tie it back out of your face so it will not get in your plastic surgeon’s way.
 Finally, make arrangements for a ride to and from your surgery.
 Due to swelling and sedatives, you will not be able to drive yourself home.
-Ask a friend or family member to help you out on the day of your surgery so you can get home safely and quickly to begin your recovery.
+Ask a friend or family member to help you out on the day of your surgery so you can get home safely and quickly to begin your recovery. sensitive to light sleep with your head

 Know What to Expect After Eyelid Surgery